How to fix central air

 Most experts recommend changing the air filter every 1-3 months, or as needed based on usage and indoor air quality.

-It's best to call in a professional HVAC technician if you're unable to diagnose or fix the problem yourself, or if the system requires more extensive repairs.
+It's best to call a professional HVAC technician if you're experiencing issues like insufficient cooling, strange noises, or if the system isn't responding to thermostat changes.

 Connect with certified professionals in your area